PlanToCodeDesktop workspace for Codex CLI

 This site is the front page for the PlanToCode repository.
 Browse the code, docs, and architecture from here.

-Plan-first workflow overview
+Desktop workflow overview

-Plan review before execution
+Review before execution

 File-by-file plans with exact paths